 2. Measuring finish

-- Describe and apply profilometers, and fingernail comparators.
+- Describe and apply profilometers (e.g., optical and stylus).
 (Apply)

 3. Measuring shape and profile

-- Describe and apply mechanical comparators, roundness testers, precision spindles, and profile tracers.
-(Apply)
+- Understand and describe mechanical comparators, roundness testers, precision spindles, and profile tracers.
+(Understand)

 4. Optical equipment

-- Describe and apply optical comparators, optical flats, and microscopes.
+- Describe and apply optical comparators and microscopes.
 (Apply)

 5. Software-based measurement systems

-- Define and describe the use of digital cameras, in-line optical sensors, vision inspection systems (white light/blue light), articulating arms, laser trackers, contracers, and other digital systems for product inspection.
+- Define and use digital cameras, vision inspection systems (white light / blue light), and other digital systems for product inspection.
 Recognize software limitations with regard to locating functional datums, target points and areas, hole positions, and the basic operation of the x, y, and z axes.
-(Understand)
+(Apply)

 6. Measuring inclination